Scripter17/url-cleaner/default_cleaner.md

 #### Vars

-- `bsky_handle`: The handle of the user for `bsky.app/profile/did:plc:12345678` URLs.
+- `handle`: The handle to replace the user ID with.
-- `faci_site_name`: The name of the website this URL is contact info for.
-Used for unmangling furaffinity contact info links.
+- `contact_info_site_name`: The name oe the website this URL is contact info for.
 - `link_text`: The text of the link the job came from.
 - `redirect_shortcut`: The destination of a redirect as specified by some part of the source.
 For example, the link's text.
-- `twitter_handle`: The handle of the twitter user for `x.com/i/web/status/` and `x.com/i/user/` URLs.
 <!--/cmd-->